khrona/awesomium-wiki/getting-started/setting-up-on-macosx.md

 #### Copy the framework to your build distribution

+If you don't wish to install `Awesomium.framework` to your users' `/Library/Frameworks` folder, there are a couple other ways to bundle the framework with your application based on what you're building.

 ##### If your project is using an Application Bundle (e.g., you're creating a **Cocoa Application**):

 1. Right-click your Application's name under **Targets** in XCode's **Groupes & Files** panel.